lewixlabs/solana/README.md

-# Fork of official Solana repository to make tools compatibile for raspberry (arm64)
+# Fork of the official Solana repository to make tools compatibile for raspberry (arm64)

 <p align="center">
   <a href="https://solana.com">